henrikfroehling/Trakt.NET/README.md

 Each release will also be published in [Releases](https://github.com/henrikfroehling/Trakt.NET/releases).

+---
+### Packages

 You can also get the latest built packages here: https://github.com/henrikfroehling/Trakt.NET/packages

+There are three types of packages:
+- with suffix `release.preview.{latest-build-number}`: Latest package preview of the next upcoming planned version.
+- with suffix `developer.preview.{latest-build-number}`: Latest package with the latest library changes.
+These might not be stable.
+- without suffix: Actual released version packages.

 ---
 <details>